-We have \$7 million in foreign capital loss carryforwards and \$131 million of foreign net operating loss carryforwards, some of which begin expiring in 2024; however, a significant portion of the net operating loss carryforwards have indefinite carryforward periods.
-We have \$13 million of state net operating loss carryforwards, the majority of which will not expire within the next five years.
-We have U.S. federal foreign tax credit carryforwards of \$20 million and \$6 million of state tax credit carryforwards.
+We have \$117 million of foreign net operating loss carryforwards, some of which begin expiring in 2023; however, a significant portion of these have indefinite carryforward periods.
+We have \$14 million of state net operating loss carryforwards, the majority of which will not expire within the next five years.
+We have U.S. federal foreign tax credit carryforwards of \$20 million and \$9 million of state tax credit carryforwards.